Homotopy Theory of linear coalgebras: Introduction

-these definitions are not practical.
-To remedy this, we introduce a tool: the cotensor of the category of symmetric sequences $\mathcal C_{\mathfrak S}$ onto the category $\mathcal C$.
-Thanks to this cotensor, a $\mathcal P$-cogebra is the data of a map $\Lambda \to \Lambda^{\mathcal P}$ satisfying certain conditions.
-Likewise, we define a $\mathcal Q$-algebra as the data of a map $V^{\mathcal Q} \to V$ among other things.
-In \cref{fig:tableau_algebres_cogebres}, we draw a table summarising the different definitions of algebras and cogebras.
+We build the dual theory in several steps.
+The first one is to to define the notion of $\coperad$-algebras in order to play a role symmetric to the one of $\coperad$-coalgebras.
+For this we introduce a tool: the cotensor of the category of symmetric sequences $\symseq\symmoncat$ onto the category $\symmoncat$.
+Thanks to this cotensor, a $\operad$-coalgebra is the data of a map $\Lambda \to \Lambda^{\operad}$ satisfying certain conditions.
+Likewise, we define a $\coperad$-algebra as the data of a map $V^{\coperad} \to V$ among other things.
+In \sectionref{fig:tableau_algebres_cogebres}, we draw a table summarising the different definitions of algebras and coalgebras.

-The second step is the construction of a functor $C : \mathcal P\text{-}\mathcal C\mathrm{og} \longrightarrow \mathcal Q\text{-}\mathcal A\mathrm{lg}$.
-As it is built using the co-construction of the Bar functor, we call it the Cobar functor.
-The construction of its adjoint, noted $C^\dag$ is more problematic: although the cotensor allows simple definitions of the notion of a $\mathcal P$-cogebra, it is only \emph{lax} symmetric monoidal.
-This means that the free $\mathcal P$-cogebra on an object $X$ is not given by $X^{\mathcal P}$, in fact it is not known in general if a free cogebra functor exists.
-To overcome this difficulty we use a 2014 theorem of Anel ~\cite{arXiv:1409.4688}; under strong conditions imposed on $\mathcal C$, explained in \cref{sec:hypothese_semi_simple}, the free $\mathcal P$\=/cogebra exists as a subobject $L^{\mathcal P}X \rightarrowtail X^{\mathcal P}$.
-This is the source of many technical computations that were easier in the case of $\mathcal P$-algebras.
+The second step is the construction of a functor $\cobarfunctor : \catofcog\operad \to \catofalg\coperad$.
+As it is built using the coconstruction of the \barfunctorfull{} functor, we call it the \cobarfunctorfull{} functor.
+The construction of its right adjoint, noted $\cobaradj$ is more problematic as it involves the cofree $\coperad$-coalgebra functor.
+This is the source of many technical computations that were easier in the case of $\operad$-algebras.

-The next step is to endow the category of $\mathcal P$-cogebras with a model structure induced from the one on chain complexes on $\mathcal C$.
+The next step is to endow the category of $\operad$-coalgebras with a model structure induced from the one on chain complexes on $\symmoncat$.
 Since this is a transfer along a \emph{left} adjoint, it requires the use of a 2015 theorem of Bayeh, Hess, Karpova, Kedziorek, Riehl and Shipley ~\cite{doi:10.1090/conm/641/12859}.
-Doing so, we answer Porta's Question~1 and Question~3 on \texttt{mathoverflow.net} ~\cite{mathoverflow:148626}: we define coadmissible operads in \cref{def:operade_coadmissible}, in \cref{thm:conditions_suffisantes_pour_etre_coadmissible} we give sufficient conditions for an operad to be coadmissible and in \cref{thm:les_operades_planaires_ou_cofibrantes_sont_coadmissibles} we show that planar operads and cofibrant operads are coadmissible.
-In addition, we show in \cref{thm:com_n_est_pas_coadmissible} that the commutative operad is not coadmissible in the category of chain complexes over an algebraically closed field of characteristic zero.
-This is in stark contrast with the algebra case where any operad is admissible in characteristic zero.
+Doing so, we answer Porta's Question~1 and Question~3 on \mathoverflow{} ~\cite{mathoverflow:148626}: we define coadmissible operads in \cref{def:operade_coadmissible} and in \cref{thm:les_operades_planaires_ou_cofibrantes_sont_coadmissibles} we show that $\eoperad$-split operads such as planar operads and cofibrant operads are coadmissible.